 The pot-in-pot system can be used for any tree or shrub that can be grown in containers.
 Because of the labor and expense required for pot-in-pot installation, it is best to select higher value crops that will bring in greater returns.
-As is true for any outdoor nursery, the selected species and cultivars must be well adapted to local climatic conditions.
+As is true for any outdoor nursery, the selected species and cultivars must be well adapted to local climatic conditions and reflect the defined market.
+The initial size of the transplant into the potin-pot system will directly affect the up-front costs and the length of the production cycle.